zilti/clojurefx/README.md

 This works for all layout classes as well as everything with child elements, like combo-box, menu, split-pane and so on.

+Additionally, there are the helper functions `fx-conj!`, `fx-remove!` and `fx-remove-all!`.

-Note that for split-pane and table-view you get maps; See the source code for details.
+Note that for split-pane and table-view you get maps; See the source code for details (bottom, "Class-specific wrappers").
 #### [Properties](http://zilti.github.io/clojurefx/#databinding)
 Currently the only way to modify properties this library provides is using the `bind-property!` function.
 It expects an atom it will listen to, and whenever you change the atom value, this value will be propagated to the property.